-Objective #1: Provide affordable, safe, decent housing Outcomes
+Objective #1: Provide affordable, safe, decent housing

+Outcomes

-- Preserve and maintain affordable housing by correcting substandard housing conditions. - Increase homeownership opportunities for low to moderate income individuals through affordable home construction and down payment assistance. - Increase rental housing units through partnerships with the public housing authority and private sector investors; and
+Preserve and maintain affordable housing by correcting substandard housing conditions.

-• Assist in the provision of affordable housing to persons and/or families at risk of becoming homeless and those who are homeless.
+- Increase homeownership opportunities for low to moderate income individuals through affordable home construction and down payment assistance. - Increase rental housing units through partnerships with private sector investors, non-profit and for-profit developers; and - Assist in the provision of affordable housing to persons and/or families at risk of becoming homeless and those who are homeless.